-We have examined the accompanying information on the Internal Control over Financial Reporting (ICFR) system of Enagás, S.A. (the "Entity") contained in Section F of the Annual Corporate Governance Report for the year ended December 31, 2016.
+We have examined the accompanying information on the Internal Control over Financial Reporting (ICFR) system of ENAGÁS S.A. and subsidiaries (the "Group") contained in Section F of the Annual Corporate Governance Report for the year ended December 31, 2017.